Sunnykr0901/Computer-Graphics/Assignment1/README.md

-In This Assignment, we have to read an object file and load it using openGL and c++
+In This Assignment, we have to read an object file and load it using openGL and c++.

 Steps to compile and run::